- Practice Areas

 At Draper Law Office, we provide representation for initial determinations of responsibility and time sharing as well as modifications to the original agreement.
 You can contact us today at 1-866-767-4711 or via our online contact form

-to get started with a child custody attorney in the Central Florida area who can help you with the legal ins and outs of your child custody case.
+to get started with a child custody lawyer in the Central Florida area who can help you with the legal ins and outs of your child custody case.

 Draper Law offices are proud to serve the greater Orlando, Kissimmee, St. Cloud and Central Florida area.